 Contents

-How to Evaluate a P2P Texting Vendor (Checklist)Peer-to-peer (P2P) texting is simply two-way texting.
+How to Evaluate a P2P Texting Vendor (Checklist)TL;DR: Best Peer-to-Peer (P2P) Texting PlatformsPeer-to-peer (P2P) texting is essentially two-way texting from one person to another.
 The sender hits “send,” and the receiver responds.

 This type of marketing comms is particularly brilliant for enterprise companies because it scales while preserving the personal feel of a two-way conversation.
 Hence, P2P texting platforms facilitate one-to-one texting with a small or large group of people.